God's Gift to Women

-God's Gift to Women is a 1931 American pre-Code romantic musical comedy film directed by Michael Curtiz, starring Frank Fay, Laura LaPlante, and Joan Blondell.
+God's Gift to Women is a 1931 American pre-Code romantic musical comedy film directed by Michael Curtiz, starring Frank Fay, Laura La Plante, and Joan Blondell.
 The film, based on the play The Devil Was Sick by Jane Hinton, was originally completed as a musical film; however, because of audience dislike for musicals at that time, all the songs were cut in American prints.
 The full film was released intact in other countries, where there was no such decline in popularity.

 Plot

 Wealthy French playboy Toto Duryea is irresistible to women, but is in love with none of them.
 According to Monsieur Rancour, to Toto "every woman is like a new dish to be tasted."
 When he is finally and instantly smitten with American Diane Churchill, he has great difficulty proving to her and her father that he truly loves her.
 Finally, he convinces her that he is sincere; Mr. Churchill insists that Toto give up his women and carousing and stay away from his daughter for six months to prove he has reformed.
 He also asks that Toto get examined by Churchill's doctor.

 Dr. Dumont has bad news for Toto: his heart is so weak, even the excitement caused by so much as a woman's kiss would be fatal.
 Toto takes to his bed, but three of his girlfriends insist on nursing him: Fifi, Florine and Dagmar.
 When they all converge on his bedroom and discover each other, they engage in a three-way catfight.
 Then an outraged husband shows up to shoot him.
 Dr. Dumont arrives and divulges Toto's condition.
 The husband and the three women all depart.
 Then Diane shows up, but before she leaves with her father for America, she insists on spending an hour of passion with him.
 Unable to resist, he kisses her.
 When he remains alive, he upbraids the newly arrived Dr. Dumont for his faulty prognosis.
 Mr. Churchill explains that he had Dumont fake his diagnosis, that it was all a test of Toto's claim he loved Diane "more than life itself".
 Convinced, he gives Toto permission to marry Diane.